-CASB urges the General Assembly to commit to finding, and placing on the ballot in November 2012, a fair and equitable solution to the state of Colorado's fiscal crisis caused by the following conflicting amendments to the state's constitution: TABOR, Amendment 23 and the Gallagher Amendment.
+CASB urges the General Assembly to commit to finding, and placing on the ballot in November 2013, a fair and equitable solution to the state of Colorado's fiscal crisis caused by the following conflicting amendments to the state's Constitution: TABOR, Amendment 23 and the Gallagher Amendment.

-Rationale: CASB believes it is essential that lawmakers craft a long-term fix to the constitutional tax code and place a measure on the ballot in 2012.
+Rationale: CASB believes it is essential that lawmakers craft a long-term fix to the constitutional tax code and place a measure on the ballot in 2013.
 CASB and other organizations are ready to campaign for such changes.
 Colorado's budget shortfall/recession has been exacerbated by this tax policy quagmire.
 The passage of Referendum C in 2006 and the mill levy freeze enacted by the General Assembly in 2007 are both stopgap measures.
-Should the voters pass Propositon 103 this fall, it is also a stopgap meaure.
 None of these measures provide a long-term solution for the state's fiscal crisis.
 Finding an answer to improved financial support for schools can't be a reality until a solution to the TABOR, Gallagher, Amendment 23 conflict is resolved.
 Over time, more and more of the responsibility for funding public schools has shifted to the state budget because of these provisions in our state Constitution, which also increases the temptation by state policymakers to make decisions that properly belong with the locally-elected board of education.
 In addition, due to the Gallagher Amendment, property taxes for the business community are at a rate nearly four times that placed on residential property owners, often making it difficult for school districts to garner the support of the business community when going to the voters for a mill levy increase.
 These and other fiscal constraints are compromising the state's ability to provide basic services to its citizens and must be addressed.